 Plextor seemed to be making headroads into the world of consumer SSDs at one point, and then they pulled out and focused on the more lucrative enterprise market.
 Their M6 Pro line has decent performance, but at the current prices it's no longer competitive--you can get twice the capacity for a lower price.

 Samsung is the current 800 pound gorilla of SSDs.
 They have the advantage of owning the NAND and controller fabrication facilities, plus they do all their own firmware.
 That allows them to compete on price while also offering better performance than many other companies.
-V-NAND allows the 850 Evo and 850 Pro to claim two of our three SSD recommendations.
+V-NAND allows the 850 Evo and 850 Pro to claim two of our four SSD recommendations.
 Simply put, you can't go wrong with a Samsung SSD.

 SanDisk's Extreme Pro is one of the few SATA SSDs that can go head-to-head with the 850 Pro.
 It doesn't win every battle, but with a lower price it doesn't need to.
 Like Samsung, they make their own NAND, which is a big advantage in the cutthroat world of consumer SSDs, and they also have a lot of experience building controllers.
 It's interesting that the Extreme Pro is still their best SSD, considering it came out in 2014; maybe we'll see an NVMe drive from the company in the future?